Blog

 Jason designed a Self-Made Engineer course to help teach artists how to take control of the creative process, end-to-end.
 It’s perfect for aspiring musicians who want to deepen their knowledge of audio engineering, and it’s available to members at an affordable cost.

-The greatest benefit of music coworking spaces is they make professional-quality audio recording accessible for the average individual.
+The greatest benefit of coworking spaces for musicians is they make professional-quality audio recording accessible for individuals.

 High-end audio and video recording equipment is expensive, easily costing thousands of dollars, if not more.
 Not to mention, if you want to record yourself for a video podcast, you’ll need to consider where you’re recording and how you look on camera.